Disruption of Supernovae and would-be "Direct Collapsars": General Discussion

-But for now, the so-called ``Standard Model of Cosmology,'' with $\Omega_\mathrm{M} = 0.04,~\Omega_\mathrm{DM} = 0.24,$ $~\mathrm{and}~$ $\Omega_\mathrm{DE} = 0.72$, has no particular advantage over any other dogma, given its discrediting by \text{both} observation (15 years ago) and \textit{now} calculation, and should be avoided also because of the baggage of ``dark energy'' and ``dark matter'' that comes with it.
+But for now, the so-called ``Standard Model of Cosmology,'' with $\Omega_\mathrm{M} = 0.04,~\Omega_\mathrm{DM} = 0.24,$ $~\mathrm{and}~$ $\Omega_\mathrm{DE} = 0.72$, has no particular advantage over any other dogma, given its discrediting by \text{both} observation (20 years ago) and new understanding, and should be avoided also because of the baggage of ``dark energy'' and ``dark matter'' that comes with it.
 Indeed, there is no firm evidence for either, other than effects due to non-viriality and/or viriality attributed to the wrong mass, for the latter.
 There is also the problem of early star formation for low fractions of $\Omega_M$, which can be alleviated in ``bounce'' models with high $\Omega_M$, along with the problems of light elements surviving the associated nucleosynthesis, and uniformity at the same time, without invoking ``Inflation'' (more baggage).
-The early formation of clusters, and their high kinetics, can be explained by pulsar-driven jets.\cite{M12}
+The early formation of clusters, more important than ever now with results from the James Webb Space Telescope, and their high kinetics, may be explained by pulsar-driven jets.\cite{M12}

-Still, students are being led down a primrose path of bad science (exploiting SNe for cosmology\cite{JAK} without first understanding\cite{des} them), ignorance (of the implications of SN 1987A as advanced in [\onlinecite{M12}] and [\onlinecite{M09}]years before), and prejudice (some favoring a radical cosmology with a fervor that would shame the most zealous religious fanatic), by, now, a second or third generation of mentors, in part, perhaps, due to the persistence of supporting grants, which should be replaced by others which are much more generic in nature.
+Still, students are being led down a primrose path of bad science (exploiting SNe for cosmology\cite{JAK} without first understanding\cite{des} them), ignorance (of the implications of SN 1987A as advanced in [\onlinecite{M12}] and [\onlinecite{M09}] years before), and prejudice (some favoring a radical cosmology with a fervor that would shame the most zealous religious fanatic), by, now, a second or third generation of mentors, in part, perhaps, due to the persistence of supporting grants, which should be replaced by others which are much more generic in nature.

 Misunderstanding the nature of core-collapse SNe by everyone, particularly by those experts on the spectra and light curves of SNe, consulted to render judgement on an individual SN Ia which did not fit the ``pattern'' of anomalously dim Ia's to disqualify an offending candidate, is not the best way to produce objective science.
-This may be the reason why the distribution of luminosities of qualified SNe Ia is not consistent with \textit{any} known cosmology.\cite{RGV}
+This may also contribute to a distribution of luminosities of qualified SNe Ia not being consistent with \textit{any} known cosmology.\cite{RGV}